Friday, May 17, 2024

 When you hear the phrase “native flowers”, what do you picture?
 Maybe a landscape full of beautiful, colorful, and beneficial flowers?
 Or does your mind conjure up an image of valueless, unattractive, and dull flowers?
 In this article, I will present three native flowers to consider planting in your landscape or garden: Common Yarrow, Wild Blue Flax, and Common Camas, emphasizing reasons to plant Idaho native flowers.

 Yarrow (Achillea millefolium) is a perennial that grows early spring and blooms through mid-summer.
 It has long leaves that appear fern-like and flowers that range from white, yellow, pink, or red.
 Yarrow was a food source in the 17th century and North American tribes used it to treat many ailments.
 Its rapid growth from seed and rhizomes encourages spreading.
 It also tolerates many conditions and soil types and is relatively pest-free.
 Because it attracts beneficial pollinators and is a food source for big horn sheep, deer, sage grouse, and their chicks, Yarrow seed has been added to other nature seeds to rehabilitate disturbed sites along roadways and parks and is very well suited for xeriscaping.
-Yarrow is also good for composting and a good companion plant to tomatoes.
+Yarrow is also good for composting.

 Wild Blue Flax (Linum lewisii) is an annual which blooms from May to June.
 It produces concentrations of small, cheery blooms balanced on thin green stems.
 Flowers last a day and are replaced with fresh blooms of light blue, blue, yellow, and red.
 Blue Flax produces a lot of seeds and reseeds itself.
 It is adaptive to most soil conditions and is drought tolerant with minimal problems with disease.
 It is a food source for deer, antelope, and birds and may provide protective cover for small animals and birds.
 Blue Flax is also valued by land management for helping with erosion control.